Georgia woman says she received $700 ER bill – despite leaving without treatment - NewsBreak

 “I sat there for seven hours,” Davis said.
 “There’s no way I should be sitting in an emergency room.. an emergency room for seven hours.”

 Davis said she didn’t have her vitals taken, she didn’t hear her name called and no one saw her for her injury.
-Finally, she got up and left.Teen killed while trick-or-treating had just become an organ donor
+Finally, she got up and left.‘Clerical error’ leaves Kansas woman with empty apartment

 To her surprise, a couple of weeks later the Emory Healthcare bill arrived.